castellanos70/PrimeFactorAttack/README.md

 8) Different sound effects or each level.
 Not sound effects that you find on the web, but sounds that you create and record yourself.
+   Jaehee: I already changed that sound when I shoot the number(original sound:fireworks.wav -> changed sound: sand.wav) And I plan to make this sound as various versions sounds for each level.